ralt/lxc-wrapper/README.md

 Ideas I want to eventually implement:

-- `lxc-wrapper package` to create a template from an existing container.
+- `package`: to create a template from an existing container.
--

 ## Development